markhowellsmead/mhm-attachment-from-ftp/README.md

 # Attachments from FTP
 WordPress plugin.
 Watches a specified folder in your web hosting.
-If one or more new image files are added to the folder, then a new Attachment Post will be created for each of them.
-This plugin uses the WordPress Cron API.
+If one or more new image files are added to the folder, then a new [Attachment](https://codex.wordpress.org/Attachments) will be created for each of them.

+This plugin works using the WordPress Cron API.

 # Instructions
 Basic!
 Detailed instructions will follow soon.
 This plugin is in development and **MIGHT CAUSE ERRORS!!!** Don't use it yet unless you're helping me to debug it.